 The long-standing remuneration practices of VP Bank correspond to the business model of VP Bank as asset manager and private bank.
 The principles applied are laid down in the Remuneration Policy:

-Performance orientation and performance differentiation are substantive components of the remuneration policy and ensure the interlinking of variable compensation with the achievement of the strategic goals of the company.
+A focus on performance and performance differentiation are substantive components of the compensation policy and ensure the interlinking of variable compensation with the achievement of the strategic goals of the company.

-The remuneration policy is compatible with and helps foster robust and effective risk management.
-It makes sure that remuneration-based conflicts of interests of the functions or persons involved are avoided.
+The compensation policy is compatible with and helps foster robust and effective risk management.
+It makes sure that remuneration-based conflicts of interests of the functions or individuals involved are avoided.
 The assumption of excessive risks by employees to increase remuneration in the short term should be best prevented by setting appropriate incentives.

-The remuneration policy renders possible a fair and attractive remuneration in line with the market to attract, motivate and tie qualified and talented employees to VP Bank Group.
+The compensation policy renders possible a fair and attractive remuneration in line with the market in order to attract, motivate and tie qualified and talented employees to VP Bank Group.
 Conformity with market conditions is reviewed regularly.

 The remuneration system is not founded on a purely formula-based approach and therefore possesses sufficient flexibility to take account of the business performance of VP Bank Group or its subsidiary companies.

 Remuneration practices follow the principle of equal treatment.
-The level of fixed remuneration depends on the function.
+The level of fixed salary varies according to the function.
 The level of variable remuneration reflects Group performance, the performance of the segment or team and/or individual performance.

 The remuneration policy is subject to regular review.
 Relevant legal provisions are applied and implemented in remuneration practices.
-Prescriptions specific to functions, in particular, those relating to identified employees, are taken into account.
+Prescriptions specific to functions, in particular, those relating to identified employees (risk takers), are taken into account.

 Components of remuneration

-The annual salary laid down in the individual employment contract and payable in cash in monthly instalments forms the basis of remuneration.
-The level thereof varies in accordance with the function exercised and the demands and responsibilities deriving therefrom which are assessed based on objective criteria.
+The annual salary set out in the individual employment contract and payable in cash in monthly instalments forms the basis of remuneration.
+The level thereof varies in accordance with the function exercised and the demands and responsibilities associated therewith which are assessed based on objective criteria.
 This enables internal comparability as well as the equal treatment in remuneration matters and also permits the comparison with market data.
-VP Bank considers the fixed remuneration to be compensation for the employee’s activities performed in an orderly manner.
+VP Bank considers the fixed salary to be compensation for the employee’s activities performed in an orderly manner.
 The fixed salary is reviewed annually for on-going appropriateness within the scope of the salary and wage round negotiations and, where necessary, adjusted.

 The variable remuneration can consist of a directly paid-out portion as well as of deferred remuneration instruments.
 In this respect, it constitutes an additional voluntary benefit payable by VP Bank Group to which no legal entitlement exists not even after repeated, unconditional payment thereof.